PeakSat/yamcs-instance/README.md

         * bits 16-23 contain the Message SubType ID
     * bits 24-39 contain the Source ID which corresponds to the application process user identifier of the application process that hosts the subservice user that generates that request

+## Data-Links

+In yamcs.myproject.yaml file (located in yamcs-instance/src/main/yamcs/etc), four Data-Links are implemented sending and receiving data in different ports.

+* Telemetry Data-Links
+    * "CAN-bus", receiving data through port 10017
+    * "ADCS-UART", receiving data through port 10016
+    * "OBC-UART", receiving data through port 10015

+* Telecommanding Data-Link
+    * "udp-out", sending data at port 10025

+For now, simulator.py sends randomly packets to all three TM Data-Links, but they will, later, be used for the differentiation of the incoming packets based on their origin, as reflected by their names.

 ## Backup

 There are some helper programms integrated in Yamcs, such as `yamcsadmin`.
 In order to install them, run: